ORC Week 4: Wallpaper, and Walls, and Tables, OH MY!

-A couple of late nights were spent searching the interwebs with a whole new set of criteria for the table – which incidentally I finally decided should be a table and not an ottoman for purposes of setting down drinks, doing some casual homework, etc. I found a Lulu & Georgia coffee table that’s antique gold and marble with a convenient spot to hold the week’s school papers.
+A couple of late nights were spent searching the interwebs with a whole new set of criteria for the table – which incidentally I finally decided should be a table and not an ottoman for purposes of setting down drinks, doing some casual homework, etc. I found a brass and marble coffee table with a convenient spot to hold the week’s school papers.

 The rugs and artwork all arrived and everything looks great — exactly as expected.
 More importantly, I finished the wallpaper design and placed the order!
 I cannot wait to see what it looks like in person.
 I’m not gonna lie, I’m pretty pleased with myself ?

 Next week will be the true test of endurance.
 I have to finish painting, source the frames, hang the art, shop (house and retail) for décor, and shop for that last furniture piece.
 I think it will be down to the wire for hanging wallpaper and whether the coffee table arrives in time.
 I may have to put a fake table in for the reveal.
 Sigh.
 That’s what this challenge is about though right?
 Doing the best you can and being proud of where you end up, even if it’s not 100% final, right?

 Now please excuse me.
 I’m off to do some shopping… and painting.